When should I file my Social Security Disability application?

 File Your Social Security Application Early

-You can file your Social Security Disability application as soon as it appears that you will be disabled for twelve months or that you are not expected to survive for twelve months.
-Except for a few expedited claims, most disability claims take from three to five months to process, so the sooner you get started on your claim, the sooner you will have a determination.
-You do not have to wait for other benefits such as workers compensation or sick pay to run out.
-For more information on this subject, please see our articles Can I Apply for Social Security Disability While I Am Still Getting Sick Leave or Long-term Disability from My Employer? and If I Am Getting Workers Comp, Do I have to Wait Until It Ends Before Applying for Disability Benefits from Social Security?
+Disability Advisor recommends that you file your Social Security Disability application as soon as it appears that you may be disabled for twelve months or that you are not expected to survive for twelve months.
+Except for compassionate allowances for terminally ill individuals and a few other expedited claims, most disability claims take from three to five months to get a medical decision and longer for benefits to start.
+Unless you have a clear-cut disability, you might even have to appeal, which would extend the time before an approval even more.
+So, the sooner you get started on your claim, the sooner you will have a determination.
+You do not have to wait for other benefits such as workers compensation, sick pay, or short-term disability to run out before you apply.
+In fact it is very desirable to have your claim approved while you still have other income so that you are not left with an income gap.

 Protect Your Filing Date and Your Benefits

 Getting started is especially important if you have already been off work or have been working below substantial gainful activity (SGA) level for seventeen months or more.
 If you have already been disabled for seventeen months, you need to start your application now—before the end of the month—in order not to lose potential back pay.
 You can establish an application filing date by calling Social Security’s national toll-free number 1-800-772-1213 and telling them that you want to file a disability application.
 You do not have to complete the application that day.
 Alternatively, you can protect your disability application filing date and your potential back pay by starting your disability application online at www.ssa.gov and saving the application online to finish later.
 (Be sure to save the access number you are given so you can get back to the application.)
 The date that you first contact Social Security about filing a claim will be your disability application date.
 Then you can take time—up to six months—to gather information for your application and, if desired, appoint an attorney representative.